-By the end of the first century, at least some Christians began to deny that Jesus had a physical body.
-This teaching is known as Docetism, and was motivated by a strong belief that Jesus was in fact God, but also that material things are inherently evil The logic of their teaching is based on the Gnostic (or proto-Gnostic) idea that matter is evil.
+By the end of the first century, some Jewish Christians began to deny Jesus had a physical body.
+This teaching became known as Docetism.
+Condemened as a heresy, Docetism was motivated by a strong belief Jesus was God but also by a belief material things are inherently evil The logic of the teaching is based on the Gnostic (or proto-Gnostic) idea that matter is evil.
 Since matter is evil and Christ is good, he could not have had a physical body.
-If Christ really suffered, then he was not divine, since God cannot suffer, and if he was God he did not suffer (Burchard, 326.)
+If Christ really suffered, then he was not divine, since God cannot suffer (Burchard, 326).

-But it is possible that Docetism more Jewish than Gentile.
-If 1 John was written from Ephesus in the late 80’s or early 90’s, it is at least plausible to argue that John was reacting to a Jewish Christian attempt to explain who Jesus was.
-Rather than making Christianity more palatable to Romans, Docetism would have been appealing to Jews who might find the idea of “God made flesh” contradictory to their view of God as completely transcendent.
+But it is possible Docetism more Jewish than pagan.
+If 1 John was written from Ephesus in the late 80’s or early 90’s, it is at least plausible John was reacting to a Jewish Christian attempt to explain who Jesus was.
+Rather than making Christianity more palatable to Romans, Docetism would be appealing to Jews who found the idea of “God made flesh” contradictory to their view of a completely transcendent God.

 Docetism is sometimes associated with a group of Jewish Christians known as the Ebionites.
-This group was ascetic, living a live of voluntary poverty in the desert.
-This voluntary poverty may have been based on the early Jewish Christians in Acts 2 (selling possessions for needs of the group), or perhaps based on Jesus’ own voluntary poverty.
-While they rejected sacrifice, they thought that many of the Jewish traditions were still of value, especially circumcision.
-Bart Erhman describes the Ebionites as similar to Paul’s opponents in Galatia.
-Since they were a Jewish Christian group, they used only Matthew as scripture, but they also rejected Paul completely (Erhman, Lost Christianities, 99).
+They Ebionites were ascetic and lived a live of voluntary poverty in the desert.
+This voluntary poverty is similar to early Jewish Christians in Acts 2 who sold their possessions to supply the needs of the group.
+It is also possible they followed Jesus’s example and live a life of voluntary poverty.
+Although they rejected sacrifice, they thought many of the Jewish traditions were still of value, especially circumcision.
+Bart Ehrman describes the Ebionites as similar to Paul’s opponents in Galatia.
+Since they were a Jewish Christian group, they used only Matthew as scripture, but they also rejected Paul completely (Ehrman, Lost Christianities, 99).

-What is there in the first Letter of John that indicates that he is in fact answering an inadequate view of who Jesus was?
-The evidence is in the opening paragraph, but runs throughout the book.
+What is there in 1 John to indicate he is answering an inadequate view of who Jesus was?
+The evidence is in the opening paragraph: but runs throughout the book.